cslegasse/CS-Tech-Resource-Hub/README.md

 	</p>
 </div>

-⚠️Please note that this repository contains a mix of resources applicable to students in America's and Internationally. ⚠️
+⚠️Please note that this repository contains a mix of resources applicable to students in America's and internationally. ⚠️

 # Table of Contents 🤯✔️
  * [2026 CS Internship Apps](#2026-CS-Internship-Apps)